ruricolist/overlord/README.md

 effects by, whenever possible, randomizing the order in which targets are built.

-# Overlord and Lisp images
+# Freezing the Lisp image

 During development, as targets are defined and re-defined, and rebuilt or not rebuilt, the actual state of the Lisp world will drift away